unff/ngEbayPlayground/notes.md

 httpInterceptor here?  or in another service?

-why are all URLs getting processed and pushed to appComponent?
+why are all URLs getting processed and pushed to appComponent? -- no routes defined